 \subsection{\checkmark\ Separating variables}

-\mbox{} { Our main theorem is applicable to bounded generalised polynomial sequences.
-In the course of the argument (which proceeds by induction) we will encounter generalised polynomial sequences with two components, one of which is bounded and one of which is divergent.
-In this section we develop tools which will allow us to treat the two components independently.
+\mbox{} { Our main result, Theorem \ref{thm:A}, can be rephrased as a statement concerning a certain bounded sequence of points $x_n \in \RR^d$ ($n \in \NN$) which all belong to a semialgebraic subset of $\RR^d$ (cf.{} Theorem \ref{thm:main-strong}).
+In the course of the argument, which proceeds by structural induction, we encounter a more general situation where $(x_n,t_n) \in S$ for a bounded sequence $x_n \in \RR^d$, a divergent sequence $t_n \in \RR$ and a semialgebraic set $S \subset \RR^{d+1}$.
+In this section we develop tools that allow us to treat the two components $x_n$ and $t_n$ independently.
 Consider the following motivating example. }